What does privilege mean?

 Privilege isn’t absolute

 Having X privilege doesn’t mean that thing is universally good.
-For example, if you’re male, you were likely taught from a young age that emotional vulnerability is the worst possible thing you can show.
-And there are people (likely women) who will never understand what severe lifelong emotional repression does to someone, so they’re likely to underestimate that problem.
+For example, many boys are taught from a young age that emotional vulnerability is the worst possible thing you can show.
+And if you are brought up being taught to express your emotions openly, you might never understand what severe lifelong emotional repression does to someone, so you’re likely to underestimate that problem.
 That’s an example of privilege too.

 But when you fit societal ‘defaults’ (e.g. if you’re able-bodied, cis, white, straight, or male), it’s important to recognise that certain parts of the system are geared in your favour.
 It doesn’t mean your life is easy; just that there are life-defining challenges being faced by other people that you will never have to experience.